New call-to-action Toll Free1-888-512-2121

 Bentonite sulfur fertilizers (elemental sulfur)

 You won’t find a more economical, higher analysis, season-long source of sulfur for agricultural use.
 Its two primary ingredients are organic: elemental sulfur and bentonite clay.
-In most cases, the only additional requirement necessary to achieve OMRI certification is the use of an organic dust-suppressant.
+In most cases, the only additional requirement necessary to achieve OMRI certification is the use of an organic dust suppressant.

 With bentonite sulfur, it is wise to choose an established manufacturer with a proven track record.
 Bentonite sulfurs made with premium clays and manufacturing processes will offer significantly superior performance.
 Clay is an invaluable dispersal mechanism.
-When a good quality clay is activated by moisture, it fractures pastilles into smaller sulfur particles, thereby increasing surface area available for oxidation.
+When a good quality clay is activated by moisture, it fractures pastilles into smaller sulfur particles, thereby increasing the surface area available for oxidation.

 premium clay will cause the sulfur to degrade into much finer particles (under 200 microns) for faster, more complete, more consistent conversion to sulfate.
 This ensures crops get the maximum nutritional benefit.
 Products made with enhanced dust control measures will be safer and cleaner to handle.